 The workshop will be delivered by Alison Butler and Liz Wellby: Alison has over 25 years experience as a textile designer and book illustrator, whilst Liz is an experienced fine artist, teacher and maker, with a particular interest in print.

 This workshop is suitable for a range of abilities and creative experiences.
 Places are limited to just 10.

 Please bring along: an apron, your Gelli Plate, any old acrylic paints or favourite coloured acrylics that you like to use, an old magazine to transport wet work home and your lunch.

-The workshop will include most materials and use of equipment, delicious homemade refreshments served throughout the day; runs from 10 - 4pm and costs £75.
+The workshop will include most materials and use of equipment, refreshments served throughout the day; runs from 10 - 4pm and costs £79.